Mary Surratt: Trial

 The trial for the alleged conspirators began on May 9.
 A military tribunal, rather than a civilian court, was chosen as the venue because government officials thought that its more lenient rules of evidence would enable the court to get to the bottom of what was then perceived by the public as a vast conspiracy.
 All eight alleged conspirators were tried simultaneously.
 Historians have conflicting views regarding Surratt's innocence.
 Historian Laurie Verge commented, "Only in the case of Dr. Samuel Alexander Mudd is there as much controversy as to the guilt or innocence of one of the defendants."
 Lincoln assassination scholar Thomas Reed Turner says that of the eight people accused of plotting to kill Lincoln, the case against Surratt remains "the most controversial... at that time and since."

 A room on the northeast corner of the third floor of the Arsenal was made into a courtroom, and the prisoners were brought into the room through a side door, which prevented them from passing by or being harassed by spectators.
-Surratt was given special considerations during the trial because of her illness and gender.
+Surratt was given special considerations during the trial because of her illness and sex.
 In the courtroom, she sat apart from the other prisoners.
 Sources differ as to whether an armed guard sat on either side of her, as was done for other prisoners during the trial.
 While the others wore wrist and ankle manacles in the courtroom, she did not.
 She was also permitted a bonnet, fan, and veil to hide her face from spectators.
 As her illness worsened during the trial, she was moved to a larger and more comfortable prison cell.

 Surratt was charged with abetting, aiding, concealing, counseling, and harboring her co-defendants.
 The federal government initially attempted to find legal counsel for her and the others, but almost no attorneys were willing to take the job for fear they would be accused of disloyalty to the Union.
 Surratt retained Reverdy Johnson as her legal counsel.
 A member of the military commission trying the conspirators challenged Johnson's right to defend Surratt, as he had objected to requiring loyalty oaths from voters in the 1864 presidential election.
 After much discussion, this objection was withdrawn, but damage had been done to his influence, and he did not attend most of the court sessions.
 Most of Surratt's legal defense was presented by two other lawyers: Frederick Aiken and John Wesley Clampitt.